ecita/limitd-redis/README.md

 - `interval` (number): defines the interval in milliseconds.
 - `unlimited` (boolean = false): unlimited requests (skip take).
 - `skip_n_calls` (number): take will go to redis every `n` calls instead of going in every take.
 - `elevated_limits` (object): elevated limits configuration that kick in when the bucket is empty.
-Consider it overrides that kick in when the bucket is empty.
+Consider it as an override that kick in when the bucket is empty.

 Ping: